You want smart political talk without the meltdowns?

 And she's saying there was no spreadsheet of unmasked names.

-I'm not so sure that's true because a week ago Sarah Carter said among those cleared to request and consume unmasked NSA-based intelligence reports about U.S. citizens were Obama's national security advisor, Susan Rice, the CIA director, John Brennan, and then Attorney General Loretta Lynch.
+I'm not so sure that's true because a week ago, Sarah Carter said among those cleared to request and consume unmasked NSA-based intelligence reports about U.S. citizens were Obama's National Security Advisor, Susan Rice, the CIA director John Brennan, and then Attorney General Loretta Lynch.

-Absolutely not for any political purposes to spy expose anything.
+In order to spy on them, absolutely not for any political purposes to spy, expose anything.

-But the name of Mike Flynn.
+But let me leak the name of Mike Flynn.

 I leaked nothing to nobody and never have and never would.

-But let me explain uh this.
+But let me explain this.

-I'm not gonna do that.
+I'm not going to do that.

 And those people who are putting these stories out are doing just that.

-I can't describe any particular report I saw, and by the way, I have no idea what reports are allegedly uh are being described by those who are putting out the story.
+And by the way, I have no idea what reports allegedly are being described by those who are putting out this story.

-I don't know what time frame they were from, I don't know the subject matter, and I don't know who uh they think was collected upon.
+And I don't know who they think was collected upon.

-The allegation is that in one case they are alleging in the Daily Caller that there was a spreadsheet that you put out of all of these names.
+The allegation is that in one case, they are alleging in the Daily Caller that there was a spreadsheet that you put out of all of these names.

-Absolutely circulated.
+Absolutely freaking.

 No spreadsheet, nothing of the sort.

-This was the March 29th article, and in it you said among those cleared to request and consume unmasked NSA-based intelligence reports about U.S. citizens were Obama's National Security Advisor Susan Rice, his CIA director John Brennan, and then the Attorney General Loretta Lynch.
+And in it, you said among those cleared to request and consume unmasked NSA-based intelligence reports about U.S. citizens were Obama's National Security Advisor, Susan Rice, his CIA Director John Brennan, and then the Attorney General Loretta Lynch.

 Now that we know that Susan Rice is admitting that she unmasked people, she's admitting that Mike Flynn was unmasked.